Karenahv/karenahv/README.md

 I am full-stack developer, Industrial Engineer and project manager.
 My focus is always the best secure, reliable, and with good user experience websites.

-When I build websites I use React or Next  with Ant Design.
+When I build websites I use Reactjs or Nextjs with Ant Design, MUI or custom libraries.
 I try to use strapi for backend or Node or Django.

-- 🔭 I’m currently working as  a FRONT END SOFTWARE ENGINEER at ADDI.
+- 🔭 I’m currently working as  a FRONT END SOFTWARE ENGINEER.
-- 🌱 I’m currently learning Golang, machine learning and python frameworks.
+- 🌱 I’m currently learning more about Node, machine learning and python frameworks.
 - 👯 I’m looking to collaborate with other passionate developers

 ### My Stack